xikan1985/Streamdigital/replit.md

 ## Overview

-This is a full-stack web application built with Express.js backend and React frontend, designed as a comprehensive website for Stream Digital, an AI services company targeting trade businesses in Australia.
+This is a full-stack web application built with Express.js backend and React frontend, designed as a comprehensive website for Stream Digital, an AI services company targeting trade businesses Australia-wide.
 The application features multiple pages including home, contact, plans/pricing, and resources sections, with Go High Level form integration and modern design.

 ## User Preferences